Discover the Real Story of Santa Fe

 Explore Santa Fe’s Most Iconic Art District with a Local Guide

-• Visit carefully selected galleries representing a range of artistic styles
+• Visit carefully selected galleries representing a range of styles

 • Learn how Santa Fe became the third-largest art market in the United States

-• Explore the distinctive Pueblo Revival and Territorial architecture that defines old Santa Fe
+• Explore Pueblo Revival and Territorial architecture that defines old Santa Fe

-• Hear the cultural stories that shaped this creative communityWe begin at La Fonda on the Plaza and stroll along the Alameda before entering Canyon Road’s vibrant artistic corridor.
+• Hear the cultural stories that shaped this creative communityBeginning at La Fonda on the Plaza, we stroll along the Alameda before entering Canyon Road’s vibrant artistic corridor.

-After the tour, you’re free to linger — dine, photograph, and explore at your own pace.
+After the tour, you’re free to linger — explore galleries, dine, and take in the atmosphere at your own pace.

 Duration: 2 hours